tsnellgrove/dark_castle3/doc/to_do.md

 	- will also enable 'room scope' type methods to move to class Room
 - INPROC: update existing Creature class and creaatures (e.g. hand & worn)
 	- IDEAS:
-		- attacking:
-			- need to sort out attack_burt method to key off an identifier of the attacker (i.e. golblin attack v.s. other creature)
-		- creature_items_lst considerations (i.e. backpack)
-			- rename to make similar to room?
-			- need a 'cant_drop_lst' for backpack => creature_obj_lst (no need to worry about backpack as open container)
-			- creature attribute for inventory_visible == True / False
-			- i.e. should creatures have a visible_inventory_lst that is part of examine scope? [only 'hand' unless creature = active_gs.hero]
 		- change mach_obj_lst to 'invisible'?
 			- creatures can have 'invisible' attribute for machs (like rooms)
 		- creature 'features'